process-analytics/bpmn-visualization-examples/examples/display-bpmn-diagram/pools-filter-on-load/README.md

 - to run locally, open the [index.html](index.html) directly in a Web Browser

 ## ♻️ Usage
-⚠️ In order to avoid having to many content in the README, we simplify it.
+⚠️ To avoid having too much content in the README, we simplify it here.
 You can find all the content of the example in [index.js](index.js).

 Load the BPMN content and pass the information about the pools you want to filter
 ```javascript